guaguanco127/br.utility.monobass.1.0/MaxMSP External/README.md

 ## <a name="About"></a>About

-This is a basic external object for Max/MSP that allows the user to sum all frequencies of a stereo signal below a cutoff to mono, while leaving all frequencies above the cutoff in stereo.
+This is a basic abstraction that allows the user to sum all frequencies  of a stereo signal below a cutoff to mono, while leaving all frequencies above the cutoff in stereo.
 Currently works in any sample rate or bit depth.

+Currently works in any sample rate or bit depth.

+The two versions present in this folder are for either Macintosh or Windows.

-## <a name="Abstraction"></a>What is an Abstraction?
+## <a name="External"></a>What is an External for Max/MSP?

-An abstraction is a subpatcher that is saved as an external file, and can be used just like a standard Max object.
-As long as your abstraction can be found in the Max file path, you can type its name into a new object box and it will be loaded directly into your patch.

-By saving your logic in an abstraction, you can create modules that can be used in future work with little or no additional programming.
-This allows you to parlay your Max knowledge into more efficient work in the future, and will help you create programming systems that are modular and easier to maintain.
+An external is a type of object that does not come with your Max/MSP library.
+Unlike the typical objects that you can call on all versions of Max/MSP, an external must be installed on the users computer a specific way.

 ## <a name="Install"></a>How To Install

-1. Make sure you have Max/MSP 8 installed in your computer.
-And, make sure you are using a Max patch that is inside of a folder.
+1. Make Sure Max/MSP 8 is installed in your computer, and make sure it is turned off.

-2. For the normal version of this abstraction, copy and paste br.utility.monobass.abs.1.0.maxpat inside of the same folder as the Max patch you are using.

-3. In the Max patch you are using, create an object called br.utility.gain.abs.1.0 (or br.utility.gain.basic.abs.1.0 for the basic version.)
+2. In your documents folder, find the Max 8 folder

+3. If a folder called "Externals" is not there, then create one in this location.

+4. For Macintosh, copy and paste br.utility.monobass.1.0~.mxo into this Externals folder

+5. For Windows, copy and paste br.utility.monobass.1.0~.mxe64 into this folder

+6. Open Max/MSP

+7. At the top of the screen find the dropdown menu called "Options" then select "File Preferences"

+8. Find an empty userpath and select "choose"

+9. From here, find and select the "Externals" folder where the external file was pasted to.
+Please note that you only have to select this user path within the File Preferences once.

 ## <a name="Use"></a>How To Use